 In our own backyard, Boston-based Green City Growers will not only design and build an urban garden for you or your company, they’ll maintain the garden and teach you how to run it.

 We may soon see a wide workforce of on-site, salaried farmers everywhere from college campuses to corporate cafeterias to hotels and residences, all producing food that couldn’t possibly be more local.
 Francesca is one of our service farmers but, again, we’re using her to represent something bigger.

-Francesca operates a Leafy Green Machine on location at a Boston produce distributor, which can promise its customers fresher produce than any competitor, with stable costs and quality regardless of the weather or season.
+Francesca is our principle Grown farmer.
+She operates Leafy Green Machine on location for a wide variety of customers.
+One really cool customer is a Boston produce distributor, which can promise its customers fresher produce than any competitor, with stable costs and quality regardless of the weather or season.
 In exchange, the distributor pays Francesca a monthly fee for her work seeding, transplanting, harvesting, and packing produce, in addition to general farm maintenance.

 Of course, by now you may be noticing a trend.
 Francesca herself is in her twenties at time of writing, born in Milan—a world away from the American Corn Belt, and wouldn’t be caught dead in plaid.
 If you saw her on the street there’s no way you’d peg her as a farmer, and she never planned to be one, yet she’s as much as farmer as anyone.